harlyq/aframe-sprite-particles-component/README.md

 The shader used for the particles is optimised to use only the code required for a given set of shader attributes, so it is no longer (as of v0.3.4) possible to add new attributes at run-time (attributes can still be changed in the Inspector).
 However there are no problems changing attributes that existed when the component was created (except *relative* and *overTimeSlots*).

 When using **model** the particles spawn at random points on the surface of the model.
 Each triangle is given even weighting, so on average a large triangle will have as many particles as a small triangle.

+The **velocityScale** is a very crude 3D approximation on a 2D camera facing billboard, so it may look odd when viewed extremely closely, or when the particle systems are very thing The scale is only a single value so it applies equal in both x and y in screen space